MarcusDudeBro/Sudoku-in-Python/README.md

 A sudoku game made in python using the pygame library.
 Randomly generates solvable sudoku puzzles whilst being timed.

 ### About
-To make this game, I implemented and used data structures while also focusing a bit more on using the functional programming paradigm orginally.
-With version 2, I decided to switch to an object oriented design implementing the gameboard and game class.
+To make this game, I implemented and used data structures while orginally focusing a bit more on using the functional programming paradigm.
+With version 2, I decided to switch to an object oriented design, implementing the gameboard and game class.
 It still uses a tree to randomly generate a sudoku puzzle.

 ## How to run
 1. Download the files from this github repository